Feral goat: Wales

 Feral goats occur in the Welsh mountains for example the Rhinogydd range in Snowdonia.
 They are used for conservation grazing in a number of places, such as at Stackpole in South Wales or on Great Orme in Llandudno in North Wales.

-Short- and long-term effects of invasion
+Short- and long-term effects of feral goat invasions

 Feral goats in any country cause many long-term problems pertaining to the native vegetation.
 These problems are caused by overgrazing of these species, as well as the erosion of soil due to the loss of plant roots.
 These goats also affect native animal species because they are using a multitude of resources, causing an increased amount of competition.
-Lastly, they can affect the ecosystem by spreading plants and weeds into areas they aren't typically seen in through their excrement.
+Lastly, they can affect the ecosystem by spreading plants and weeds into areas that they are not typically seen in through their excrement.
 This eventually causes damage because native species of plants now have competition.
-Besides environmental damage, they also cause damage to the economy by damaging agriculture and causing the government to spend to control them.
+Besides environmental damage, they also cause damage to the economy by damaging agriculture and causing the government to spend money to either control or kill them.